Capacitor Android Documentation | Capacitor Documentation

 Running Your App

-You can either run your app on the command-line or with Android Studio.
+Note: Currently to use an Android Emulator you must use a system image of at least Android version 7.0 on API 24.
+This is due to the System WebView version not being able to be updated on emulators.
+Physical devices should work as low as Android 5.0 (API 21) as long as their System WebView is updated.

-To use an Android Emulator you must use an API 24+ system image.
-The System WebView does not automatically update on emulators.
-Physical devices should work as low as API 21 as long as their System WebView is updated.
+Once Android Studio is open, you should be able to run your app on a device or emulator.
+Click Run or Debug:

 Troubleshooting